-As at December 31, 2016, the Company is committed to current liabilities of \$255,992 (2015 - \$252,407) with working capital of \$127,794 (2015 - \$170,666 deficiency).
-As a result, working capital is not sufficient to meet financial obligations as they fall due beyond 2017.
+As at December 31, 2017, the Company is committed to current liabilities of \$249,797 (2016 - \$255,992) with working capital of \$33,062 (2016 - \$127,794).
+Working capital is net of a \$233,730 provision to indemnify subscribers to a 2011 flow-through financing.
+The existing working capital is not sufficient to fund the minimum expenditures the Company must incur to sustain its operations through 2018.
 The Company is pursuing options to meet these obligations, to finance the future exploration of its properties as well as for general and administrative expenses of the Company.
 Financing options may include joint venture arrangements, debt financing, equity financing or other means.
 There is no assurance that Wescan will be successful in obtaining required financing when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.
-As at December 31, 2016 all of the Company's mineral property claims are in good standing with a requirement to incur \$43,502 of committed expenditures on certain mineral properties in 2017 to keep these properties in good standing.
+As at December 31, 2017 all of the Company's mineral property claims are in good standing with a requirement to incur \$62,000 of committed expenditures on certain mineral properties in 2018 to keep these properties in good standing.